eranws/cg/ex5/src/Readme.txt

 If a ray reaches it without hitting any object on the way - we count this pixel as "illuminated" and break (no need to check for more rays).

+Our parametric object:
+We implemented a Lens defined by the intersection of two spheres of the same size.
+We created two scenes with our lens object:
+Scene4: A model of Glasses with an ellipsoid behind. (to run in type "make scene4")
+Scene5: We showcase the magnifying ability of our lens by replacing the front sphere in scene2 with our lens. (to run it type "make scene5")

+The lens was difficult to implement correctly, we feel that a small bonus might be appropriate (especially since we submitted without an extension).
+Thanks (:

 Files sent:
 ---